rivella50/robotlegs2-signals-feathers-flickr-example/README.md

 A simple architecture test for a Flickr gallery application based on Robotlegs 2, Feathers and Signals.
 100% GPU.

+Aknowledgements:

+This example is basically a combination of examples on the multiple libraries used.
+That is, the Feather's Gallery example, Joel Hook's Flickr Gallery example for RL2, etc.

 Dependencies:

 - Robotlegs2 at https://github.com/robotlegs/robotlegs-framework